technosmarter/home-credito-loan-finanace-management-multipurpose-system/README.md

 <strong>20.Installer –</strong> We developed it with the installer.
 You can easily install it on your localhost server or live server with a form only.
 If you are running any website and want to install with the existing website then it’s possible to upload in any folder and install with the existing site.<br>
 # Installation
 This is very easy to install on localhost and live server.
 1.Upload a zip file and extract it into the path or folder where you want to run the system.
-Get Home Credito finance management system from here and download zip file.<br>
+Get <a href="https://technosmarter.com/item/home-credito-loan-finance-management-multipurpose-system-in-php">Home Credito finance management system</a> from here and download zip file.<br>
 2. Open URL on your browser like – <br>
 For localhost – localhost/project_name/install<br>
 For live server <br>